alpaka-group/alpaka3/README.md

 Methods starting with `get` (e.g., `onHost::getDeviceProperties(...)`) provide access to properties of an instance.

 There are two types of interfaces: a free function interface and an OOP interface for many `host` objects (e.g., `Platform`, `Device`, and `Queue`).
-If you use the free function interface, `auto platform = onHost::makePlatform(api::cpu)` will return an instance that follows the `concepts::Platform` concept, but it can only be used in free functions.
+If you use the free function interface, `auto platform = onHost::makePlatform(api::host)` will return an instance that follows the `concepts::Platform` concept, but it can only be used in free functions.
-If you use the OOP interface, where you can access members like `platform.getDevice(...)`, you transform the instance into a fixed-typed object with `onHost::Platform platform = onHost::makePlatform(api::cpu)`.
+If you use the OOP interface, where you can access members like `platform.getDevice(...)`, you transform the instance into a fixed-typed object with `onHost::Platform platform = onHost::makePlatform(api::host)`.

 Most free functions that can be called from `host` can be found under [onHost.hpp](include/alpaka/onHost.hpp).
 Functions callable from within a compute kernel can be found under [onAcc.hpp](include/alpaka/onAcc.hpp).